ottenwbe/recipes-manager/README.md

 ### Deployment

-The two main options to run the app are either Kubernetes-based or as a standalone service:
+We briefly describe two deployment options.
+First, a Kubernetes-based deployment, including the deployment of all other go-cook tools.
+Secondly, a stand-alone deployment:

-1. See https://github.com/ottenwbe/go-cook-deployment how to run the whole suite of micro-services on a Kubernetes cluster, including the frontend and database.
+1. See https://github.com/ottenwbe/go-cook-deployment for how to run the whole suite of micro-services on a Kubernetes cluster, including the frontend and a database.

-2. To run go-cook as standalone service (either amd64 or arm64).
-Assumption is that a MongoDB is already running:
+2. To run go-cook as standalone service (either amd64 or arm64):

     1. Prepare a configuraiton file (see next section).
+    1. Start a database

+            docker run -d --name=db-go-cook -p 27018:27017 mongo:4

     1. Run the container

-            docker run -p 8080:8080 -v <local-config>:/etc/go-cook/go-cook-config.yml ottenwbe/go-cook:0.1.0-amd64
+            docker run -p 8080:8080 --name=backend-go-cook -v <local-config>:/etc/go-cook/go-cook-config.yml ottenwbe/go-cook:0.1.0-amd64

     1. Check if everything is running:

             curl localhost:8080/api/v1/recipes

-    1. Details about the API can be checked in a browser:
+    1. Details about the API can then be checked in a browser:

             localhost:8080/swagger/swagger_index.html